Links

 Government

-The Administration on Aging works to develop a system of health and long-term care that helps elderly individuals maintain their independence and dignity in their homes and communities.
-Their web site offers resources for aging professionals and others, including a searchable database of materials by AoA grantees; information to help increase access to, and improve programs for, older minority Americans; and listings of Federal web sites that offer valuable information.
+AoA works to develop a system of health and long-term care that helps elderly individuals maintain their independence and dignity in their homes and communities.
+Their web site offers a searchable database of materials by AoA grantees; information to help increase access to, and improve programs for, older minority Americans; and listings of Federal web sites that offer valuable information.

 National Institute on Aging/ National Institutes of Health